-But when it comes with investments, are they monthly in nature?
-No they are not.
-For most of the investors, investment is either Financial Year-end exercise or some lump sum investment made on irrational basis.
-It is a very sad fact that most the investor are not disciplined in their investment approach.
-The best way to make investment is to the moment you have saved your money.
-This solves two purpose,
+But when it comes to investments, are they monthly in nature?
+No, they are not.
+For most investors, investment is either a Financial Year-end exercise or some lump sum investment made on an irrational basis.
+It is a very sad fact that most investors are not disciplined in their investment approach.
+The best way to make an investment is to the moment you have saved your money.
+This solves two purposes,

-- One that your investments gets the maximum time and hence power of compounding working best for you.
+- One that your investments get the maximum time and hence the power of compounding working best for you.

 - The other purpose regular investment solves is that it makes sure that you don’t over-spend.
-You must of observed that when you go to the mall, many times you buy what is not planned or something which attracts there and we become an impulsive buyer.
-This happens only when there is an excess balance lying in bank account and then it become very easy for anyone of us to swipe the card and buy.
-Many a times, we buy items which are not necessary for us but just become there is Saved money with us, we tend to over-spend.
+You must of observed that when you go to the mall, many times you buy what is not planned or something which attracts there and we become an impulsive buyers.
+This happens only when there is an excess balance lying in a bank account and then it becomes very easy for anyone of us to swipe the card and buy.
+Many times, we buy items which are not necessary for us but just become there is Saved money with us, we tend to over-spend.

-we shall not be speaking anything and let the picture speak the THOUSAND words.
+we shall not be speaking anything and let the picture speak THOUSAND words.